Skip to content

 Our Progress

-Ceres works with investors and companies in the food and beverage sector to address commodity-driven deforestation and nature loss—and to reduce greenhouse gas emissions across agricultural supply chains.
-We also mobilize investors and companies to advocate for climate-smart food and water policies at the state and federal levels.
+Ceres works with investors and companies in the food and beverage sector to address commodity-driven deforestation, nature loss, and water challenge—and to reduce greenhouse gas emissions across agricultural supply chains.
+We also support investors and companies to advocate for policies in line with a more resilient sector at the state and federal levels.
 As a result of our advocacy, we are seeing real progress.

 Food Emissions 50 Company Benchmark